The cost of a link is roughly the same price as sailing to the Caribbean.

 Do you have a large customer network or extensive list of vendors?
-Reciprocal linking is the process of requesting a link from known contacts—think the food delivery button at the bottom of your favorite website’s restaurant.
+Reciprocal linking is the process of requesting a link from known contacts.
+Think: the “order delivery” button at the bottom of your favorite restaurant’s website.

-While you shouldn’t rely on these type links as a complete backlink strategy, a handful of thoughtful reciprocated link placements is an easy win.
+While you shouldn’t rely on these types of links as a complete backlink strategy, a handful of thoughtful reciprocated link placements are an easy win.

 Let’s think of a less obvious example.
-Say you’re a local shop who provides toiletries and other amenities to cruise lines and hotel chains.
+Say you’re a local shop that provides toiletries and other amenities to cruise lines and hotel chains.
 You probably feature them as your client on your website, but do they?
-Think of the benefits of your brand in terms of their audience.
-Are you purely organic?
-Family owned?
-Small-batch production?
+By linking to the hotel chains or vendors providing the amenities, they may link back to your page as well.

-Pitch your vendor with the value-add of the link.
+Pitch the vendor with the value-add of your link.
 Not only will their customers have a direct source to learn more about your product, but you’ll have the extra link juice in tow.